 3) Anonymous call Rejection or Selective call Rejections

 Anonymous Call Reject allows a user to reject calls from people that have restricted their caller ID.
-By activating the service via Horizon's web portal, callers without identification will be informed that the user isn't accepting calls at that time.
+By activating the service via your provider's web portal, callers without identification will be informed that the user isn't accepting calls.
 The user's phone won't ring, and the user won't see or hear any indication that a call was attempted.
 This service, of course, doesn't apply to calls from within the business or group.

 4) Auto Call Back and Busy Lamp Keys

 If you call another person in your company and are busy, you can use Automatic Call Back to be notified when they're off the phone.
 Equally, you can have Busy Lamp Keys on your phone handset, which show you whether another user is on a call or not.

 5) Do Not Disturb

 Do Not Disturb will show you're unavailable and automatically reject attempted calls or transfers.